Gradient-based filtering under misspecification: Stability and error bounds

-\textbf{MSE bounds.} For each density, Table~\ref{tab: MSE} indicates the relevant values of $\alpha$ and $\beta$ in Assumption~\ref{ass1}, where $\alpha\geq 0$ indicates log concavity, while $\beta<\infty$ indicates a bounded Hessian.
-For the two non-concave cases, we impose $\rho>\alpha^-$ to ensure that Assumption~\ref{ass2} holds; in practice, this restriction is never binding.
-Assumption~\ref{ass3} holds automatically for all models as $\Theta=\SR$.
-Based on the linear state equation, it can also be verified that Assumption~\ref{Assumption: Bounded moments} hold.
-Using the stated values of $\alpha$ and $\beta$, Table~\ref{tab: MSE} indicates by check marks whether MSE bounds for the ISD and ESD filters exist (i.e., are finite), which is the case for nine and two models, respectively.
+\textbf{MSE bounds.} For each density, Table~\ref{tab: MSE} reports the corresponding values of $\alpha$ and $\beta$ from Assumption~\ref{ass1}(a), where $\alpha\geq 0$ indicates log concavity and $\beta<\infty$ signifies a bounded Hessian.
+For the two non-concave cases, we impose the condition $\mP=\rho>\alpha^-$ to ensure that Assumption~\ref{ass1}(b) holds; in our simulations, this restriction was never binding.
+Assumption~\ref{ass1}(c) is automatically satisfied for all DGPs, as the state space is unbounded (i.e., $\Theta=\SR$).
+Given the linear state equation, Assumption~\ref{Assumption: Bounded moments} also holds.
+Using the specified values of $\alpha$ and $\beta$, Table~\ref{tab: MSE} indicates with check marks whether MSE bounds for the ISD and ESD filters exist (i.e., are finite).
+This is the case for nine and two DGPs, respectively.

 \textbf{Simulation setting.} For each DGP, we simulate $1{,}000$ time series of length $10{,}000$.
-The ``in-sample'' period of the first $1{,}000$ observations is used for the estimation of static parameters (i.e., $\omega,\phi,\rho$ and shape parameters), while the remaining ``out-of-sample'' period is used to compute MSEs of predictions $\{\theta^{j}_{t|t-1}\}$ for $j\in \{\text{im},\text{ex}\}$ relative to true states $\{\vartheta_t\}$.
+The ``in-sample'' period of the first $1{,}000$ observations is used for the estimation of static parameters (i.e., $\omega,\phi,\rho$ and shape parameters), while the remaining ``out-of-sample'' period is used to compute MSEs of predictions $\{\theta^{j}_{t|t-1}\}$ for $j\in \{\textnormal{im},\textnormal{ex}\}$ relative to true states $\{\vartheta_t\}$.